Growing up in Maine, I learned never to get my hopes up for signs of spring until well into May.

 Chris set up our outdoor patio furniture a little too soon, maybe.

-We continue to eat indoors, me huddled in sweaters and warm slippers, until spring finally sets its sights on New England.
+We continue to eat indoors, me huddled in sweaters and warm slippers, until spring finally arrives in New England.

 In the meantime, I’ll stop complaining and stay content with my “springtime on a plate.”